Posrabi/shopify-production-challenge/README.md

 This is only a server so you will have to use curl to make requests :)

-This can be achieve forking the repl to your account and run curl in the shell.
+This can be achieved forking the repl to your account and run curl in the shell.
 Some example commands our below.

-After clicking run and wait for the "Listening on localhost:8081" message.
+After clicking "Run", wait a couple seconds for the "Listening on localhost:8081" message.

-Try these cURL commands in the shell
+Try these cURL commands in the shell:

 - Create: